Living with Chronic Pain? 10 Things You Wish People Knew

 5. Symptoms of chronic pain are complex

-Aside from being in constant pain, patients may also experience nausea, muscle cramping, brain fog, headaches, vision problems, gastrointestinal problems, and change of appetite.
+Aside from being in constant pain, individuals may also experience nausea, muscle cramping, brain fog, headaches, vision problems, gastrointestinal problems, and change of appetite.

 6. Chronic fatigue is not the same as being tired